How Silicon Valley's Arctic Wolf made it to Minnesota's 'Silicon Prairie'

-A cybersecurity firm called Arctic Wolf Networks, based in Sunnyvale, Calif., last week received $60 million in venture capital from a couple of institutional equity investors.
+A cybersecurity firm called Arctic Wolf Networks, based in Sunnyvale, Calif., recently received $60 million in venture capital from a couple of institutional equity investors.

 The funds will help the 400-person firm double the size of its Eden Prairie office to 260 by 2021, local executives said.